swiftwasm/blog.swiftwasm.org/Content/posts/5-5-released.md

 We'd like to thank [our sponsors](https://github.com/sponsors/swiftwasm) for their support, which allowed us to continue working on SwiftWasm and related project.

+Also, we wanted to say thank you to MacStadium for giving us access to Apple Silicon machine.

 Additionally, we'd like to thank everyone who contributed their work and helped us make this release happen.
 These new releases wouldn't be possible without the hard work of (in alphabetical order):